PsiData

 ValueError

-If the combination of file extension and model is not supported, or if required metadata cannot be resolved from the file, its attributes, and the supplied keyword arguments.
+If the file extension / model combination is unsupported or required metadata cannot be resolved.

 FileNotFoundError